- 1. Product marketing manager

 How to become one

-In your first couple of years, you can grow your skills by working with real airplane test data and learning how planes get approved for flight.
+In the first couple of years, you can grow your skills by working with real airplane test data and learning how planes get approved for flight.
 This experience will help you take on larger jobs, such as designing and integrating full airplane systems.

 4. Software developer